gehtsoft/forex-connect/samples/Windows/java/NonTableManagerSamples/JoinNewGroup/ReadMe.txt

         If you do not have one, leave this argument as it is.
 {PIN} - Your pin code.
 Optional argument.
 Required only for users who have a pin.
         If a pin is not required, leave this argument as it is.
-{PRIMARYID} - first order, which you want to add to a new contingency group.
+{PRIMARYID} - first order, which you want to add to a new OCO group.
         Mandatory argument.
-{SECONDARYID} - second order, which you want to add to a new contingency group.
+{SECONDARYID} - second order, which you want to add to a new OCO group.
         Mandatory argument.
 {ACCOUNT} - Your Account ID.
 Optional argument.